 In the above example, imagine a candidate received 32 votes, over 3 greater than the quota of 28.750000001 votes.
 That candidate has a little over 3 surplus votes to be distributed (32-28.750000001=3.249999999).
 The surplus votes are transferred at 3.249999999/32, or 0.101562499, of their value.
 After all votes have been redistributed, 3.249999999 total votes were transferred.

 Meek’s STV Method

 ElectionBuddy uses Meek’s STV to transfer votes.
-The candidates who have hit quota continue to be apart of the receiving and transferring of votes.
-Each candidate is assigned a keep factor that identifies how much of the votes the receive should be transferred away.
+The candidates who have hit the quota continue to be a part of the receiving and transferring of votes.
+Each candidate is assigned a keep factor that identifies how much of the votes they receive should be transferred away.
 So, any candidate under quota will have a keep factor of 1, because they will keep the entire portion of the vote and not transfer anything away.